suzyahyah/suzyahyah.github.io/_posts/2018-06-05-Linear-Algebra-for-ML.md

 ---

 ### Key Concepts
 In Machine Learning and statistics, we are interested in modelling the relationships between our data.
 It is often useful to think about data points as being points in high dimensional space.
 In ML, we are interested in fitting a decision surface which best separates the datapoints by optimizing some loss function.
 This can either be done iteratively through [Calculus]({{ site.baseurl}}{% link _posts/2018-04-01-Calculus-for-ML.md %}), or through Linear Algebra techniques.
-Linear algebra is a set of tools for describing and manipulating these objects.
+Linear algebra is
+* a set of tools for describing and manipulating these high-dimensional objects, for the purpose of solving general systems of linear equations.
+* a mathematical abstraction which studies the linear maps between vector spaces.

 **Data Representation, Scalars, Vectors, Matrices, Tensors** Data are typically represented in the form of scalars, vectors, matrices and Tensors.
 A single datapoint $x$, can be represented by a vector of $D$ scalar numbers, where each scalar represents a particular feature of the data point.
 The datapoint, $x \in \mathbb{R}^D$ can be written as $x=<x_1, x_2, ... x_D>$ represents an element that lives in our $D$-dimensional vector space.